Chris Cunningham

-Chris Cunningham (born 15 October 1970) is a British video artist and music video director, best known for his music videos for electronic musicians such as Autechre, Squarepusher, and most notably Aphex Twin on videos for "Windowlicker" and "Come to Daddy", and Björk's "All is Full of Love".
-All were used in Chris' chapter in Director's Label.
-He has also created art installations and directed short movies.
-He was approached to direct a movie version of William Gibson's cyberpunk novel Neuromancer; the project has been in development hell for more than two decades.
-In the 2000s, Cunningham began doing music production work, and has also designed album artwork for a variety of musicians.
+Chris Cunningham (born 15 October 1970) is an English video artist and music video director who directed music videos for electronic musicians such as Autechre, Squarepusher, Aphex Twin and Björk.
+Early in his career he worked as a comic book artist.
+He has created art installations and directed short movies.
+In the mid 2000s, Cunningham began doing music production work, and has also designed album artwork for a variety of musicians.
+Cunningham worked on a never completed movie adaptation of William Gibson's cyberpunk novel Neuromancer.

+His style is noted for its use of robotics, body horror and Mickey mousing (syncing action with music).

+Biography

-Early work
+Early work - comic books and film special effects

+Between circa 1990 and 1992, he worked as a comic book artist for 2000 AD working under the pseudonym "Chris Halls" (Halls is his stepfather's surname).
+He worked on comics including Aliens and Judge Dredd Megazine.
+His contributions included cover paintings and strips.

+Also from around 1990, he worked on films including model-making, prosthetic make-up and concept illustrations.
+He worked on films including Hardware (1990) and Dust Devil (1992) for Richard Stanley, Nightbreed (1990) for Clive Barker, and Alien3 (1992) for David Fincher.

-After seeing Cunningham's work on the 1995 film version of Judge Dredd, Stanley Kubrick head-hunted Cunningham to design and supervise animatronic tests of the central robot child character in his version of the film A.I.
+After seeing Cunningham's work on the 1995 film version of Judge Dredd, Stanley Kubrick head-hunted Cunningham to work on A.I.
 Artificial Intelligence.
-Cunningham worked for over a year on the film before leaving to pursue a career as a director.
+For Kubrick, Cunningham designed and supervised animatronic prototypes of David; the central robot child character.
+Cunningham worked for over a year on the film.
+However, around this time Kubrick put the film on hold, with Cunningham going on to pursue a career as a director.

-Earlier work in film included model-making, prosthetic make-up and concept illustrations for Hardware and Dust Devil for director Richard Stanley, work on Nightbreed for Clive Barker, and on Alien3 for David Fincher.
-Between 1990 and 1992, he contributed the occasional cover painting and strip to Judge Dredd Megazine, working under the pseudonym "Chris Halls"; Halls is his stepfather's surname.

 Music videos

-Cunningham has had close ties to Warp Records since his first video for Autechre, "Second Bad Vilbel", which received airplay on MTV's Amp.
+Cunningham has had close ties to Warp Records since his first video for Autechre, "Second Bad Vilbel" in 1995 and Squarepusher's "Come On My Selector" in 1998, which received airplay on MTV's Amp and MTV's Chill Out Zone in Europe.
 Videos for Aphex Twin's "Come to Daddy" and "Windowlicker" are perhaps his best known.
 His video for Björk's "All Is Full of Love" won multiple awards, including an MTV music video award for Breakthrough Video and was nominated for a Grammy for Best Short Form Music Video.
 It was also the first ever music video to win a Gold Pencil at the D&AD Awards.
 It can still be seen at the Museum of Modern Art in New York.
 His video for Aphex Twin's "Windowlicker" was nominated for the "Best Video" award at the Brit Awards 2000.
 He also directed Madonna's "Frozen" video which became an international hit and won the award for Best Special Effects at the 1998 MTV Music Video Awards.
 Cunningham also came out of a seven-year hiatus from making music videos to direct the video for "Sheena Is a Parasite" by the Horrors.